 Students wishing to declare honors in the major are required to have completed at least one political science course, have a cumulative GPA of 3.3, and should fill out this form.
 Print out the form and submit it to an advisor for a signature.
 The Undergraduate Team will forward approved applications for honors in the major to the Honors Program.

-To plan your honors experience, it is very useful to make an appointment with one of the political science advisors using the online scheduling assistant.
+To plan your honors experience, it is very useful to make an appointment with one of the political science advisors using the Starfish App.

 - 20 credits of honors courses in the major (6 credits of honors thesis courses, 683/684 or 681/682, are included in this total).